 \section{Introduction}

-Cloud environment is general accepted as a set of distributed systems linked by high-speed network including the applications delivered as services over the Internet, the hardware and systems software that can dynamically provide services to users\cite{b21,b30,b80}.
-As a paradigm that provides services to users according to users' demand in pay-as-you-go\cite{b73,b76,b81} manner or pay-per-use\cite{b97,b145} to the general public, Cloud computing usually has four forms that include three traditional types of services, Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS)\cite{b21,b80,b97,b125,b128} as well as a new form of serverless computing\cite{b32,b80}.
+Cloud computing is generally accepted as a type of distributed system linked by {a} high-speed network.
+It includes the applications delivered as services over the Internet, the hardware and systems software that can dynamically provide services to users \citep{b21,b80}.
+As a paradigm that provides services to users in a pay-as-you-go \citep{b73} manner or pay-per-use \citep{b75}, Cloud computing has four forms: Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS) \citep{b21,b80,b97,b125,b128}, and a new form of serverless computing \citep{b32,b80}.